To get here,

 If you would like to bring a picnic from home, that’s fine with us.

+The wines we make are the product of this work.
 Each wine is the wild-fermented, singular expression of the land, the climate, and the craft of the farmers and winemakers; each wine is meant to be paired with a good meal.
 Idiot’s Grace farm is certified organic.

 Needless to say, we are not farming for maximum profit.
 In order to make the right choices, for both our land and the people who work it, we count on our group of Patrons, our version of a wine club.

-We have a lean, simple model; we will not pepper you with perks.
+We have a simple model.
 Patrons receive a 20% discount on all our wine, and choose to receive a shipment of two, four, or six bottles, four times a year.
 Tastings for up to four people are complimentary with your patronage.
+As a Patron, you will be the first to hear about and taste new releases and small batch projects.

 Our Patrons are our lifeblood, and we do not forget that.
 Thank you for making this possible.